krishankantray/csv-to-sql-import-client/README.md

-# React app to fetch and upadte database table
+# React app for bulk import CSV to MySQL database

 For more details visite :
 > [Application](https://suspicious-carson-2627ba.netlify.app/)